 Lindsey earned a bachelor’s degree in cultural anthropology in 2000 from the University of California Santa Barbara and a master’s of education in 2002 from Azusa Pacific University.

-"It makes me so happy to think about my past students who have gone on to be wonderful adults and make positive contributions in their..." (read more)
+"It makes me so happy to think about my past students..." (read more)

 The Source Weekly | Feb 21, 2018 | Bend, OR

 The Oregonian | OregonLive | Dec 12, 2017 | Portland, OR